NASA SEWP: History

 The SEWP acronym originally (1993) referred to "Scientific and Engineering Workstation Procurement".
 In 2007, the full name was changed to "Solutions for Enterprise-Wide Procurement", pronounced 'soup', which allowed the same acronym to be maintained.
-NASA SEWP provides a wide array of ICT and AV products as well as product related services dealing with Information Technology & Computer Networking, Software & Cloud Computing, Wireless & Mobile Technology, Supporting Technology, AV/Conferencing technology and solutions, and a variety of services from planning and installation, engineering and training, and IT consulting and system design.
+NASA SEWP provides a wide array of ICT and AV products as well as product related services dealing with Information Technology & Computer Networking, Software & Cloud Computing, Wireless & Mobile technology, supporting technology, AV/conferencing technology and solutions, and a variety of related services for planning and installation, engineering and training, and IT consulting and system design.
 A full scope of products and services are found on the organization's website.

-As of 2020, the contract offered more than 3 million products, services, and solutions from more than 8000 manufacturers.
+As of 2020, the contract offered more than 3 million products, services, and solutions from more than 8000 providers.

-NASA SEWP was the first GWAC in the Federal Acquisition arena and the original contract was awarded in 1993.
+NASA SEWP was the first GWAC in the Federal Acquisition arena; the original contract was awarded in 1993.
 SEWP II was awarded in 1996, SEWP III in 2001, SEWP IV in May 2007 and SEWP V in May 2015.
-SEWP VI is scheduled to begin May 2025.
+SEWP VI was scheduled to begin May 2025, but has been delayed (see below).

-Initially (1993) the contract provided technical and engineering related ICT and AV products but associated services were not included.
+Initially (1993), the contract provided technical- and engineering-related ICT and AV products but associated services were not included.
 As the technology sector and the contracts evolved, firm fixed-price services became available through the contracts.
 Thus, the acronym definition was changed in 2007 to Solutions for Enterprise Wide Procurement.
 SEWP's mascot is a rubber duck floating in a bowl of soup, signifying the organization's intention to make procurement "as easy as duck soup".

+SEWP V and SEWP VI

+SEWP V was expected to end 30 April 2026, but as of 25 April 2026, it is being extended at least through September 2026 and possibly into 2027.
+With the addition of BPAs, SEWP V's offerings reflect changes to the federal government's FAR regulations.

+SEWP VI will likely have more Contract Holders, and features expanded offerings, including two new categories, enterprise solutions and IT services, in addition to IT products (with associated services) which were available in SEWP V. The launch of SEWP VI has been delayed, at least in part by bid protests by potential Contract Holders.